xnvme/xnvme/docs/getting_started/index.rst

 * You are building in an **offline** environment and only have a shallow source-archive or a git-repository without subprojects.

-The full source-archive is made available with each release and downloadble from the `GitHUB Release page <https://github.com/OpenMPDK/xNVMe/releases>`_ release page.
+The full source-archive is made available with each release and downloadable from the `GitHUB Release page <https://github.com/OpenMPDK/xNVMe/releases>`_ release page.
 It contains the xNVMe source code along with all the third-party dependencies, namely: SPDK, liburing, libnvme, and fio.